GamerGrubb/FraudToaster/README.md

 Fraud Toaster explains them.

-> “Security awareness through understanding, not slaps on the wrist.”
+> “Security awareness through understanding, not just slaps on the wrist.”

 ---